Payout Date: August 15, 2018

 Number of grantees: 5

-Please note that this write up is identical to that for the grants made at the same time from the EA Community Fund; Nick Beckstead made decisions for both sets of grants together and therefore they should be considered as a single grant recommendation across the two funds.
+Please note that this writeup is identical to that for the grants made at the same time from the Long-Term Future Fund; Nick Beckstead made decisions for both sets of grants together and therefore they should be considered as a single grant recommendation across the two funds.

-I have recommended grants to the following organizations in the following amounts, from the following funds (LTF = Long-term Future Fund, EAC = EA Community Fund):
+I have recommended grants to the following organizations in the following amounts, from the following funds (LTF = Long-term Future Fund, EAM = EA Meta Fund):

 This will disburse all the EA Funds under my management.
 (My opinions on these individual organizations are available in the linked Open Phil write-ups.)